Layoffs and Private Jets: Integrity Issue?

 Utah Valley Comms After Shooting of Charlie Kirk

-Students might analyze the website crisis communications from Utah Valley University following the tragic death of Charlie Kirk.
-This could be a sensitive, painful topic—and it’s certainly a political one—but the swift messaging offers lessons for business communicators.
+Students might analyze crisis messages on the Utah Valley University website following the shocking murder of Charlie Kirk.
+This is a sensitive, painful topic, but the swift, apolitical messaging offers lessons for business communicators.

 Today, two days after the shooting of the conservative activist, Utah Valley’s notice is prominent on the website.
 The pop-up, below, is also static at the top of the homepage.